Guide to Work, Study, Travel and Living Abroad

 Would you like to work near the Sydney Bridge and Opera House?

-Do you daydream of a carefree life where you are meeting interesting people, seeing new sights and taking each day as it comes?
-The idea may provoke a mixture of excitement and uncertainty, but such an experience is now easier than you think.
-With the announcement of the work and holiday agreement between America and Australia, you too could be experiencing life on the other side of the world.
+Do you daydream of a carefree life where you meet interesting people, see new sights, and take each day as it comes?
+The idea may provoke excitement and uncertainty, but such an experience is now easier than you think.
+With the work and holiday agreement between America and Australia, you too could be experiencing life on the other side of the world.

 What is the Work and Holiday Visa Scheme in Australia?

 While you are on your work and holiday visa, you are also free to undertake a course of study lasting up to four months.
-However, no trip would be complete without the time to travel at your own pace or pursue your own interests.
-Whether you want to visit Australia’s major cities, surf on Bondi Beach, or discover the Great Barrier Reef, visa permits offer unlimited travel throughout your year.
+However, a trip would be more complete with the time to travel at your own pace or pursue your interests.
+Visa permits offer unlimited travel throughout the year for visiting Australia's major cities, surfing on Bondi Beach, or discovering the Great Barrier Reef.

 Palm Cove: A gateway to the Great Barrier Reef.